How to grow Alliums

 Green wheelbarrow means Alliums are easy to grow and low maintenance

-Chives are one of the smallest forms of Allium and a bee and butterfly magnet.
+Chives are one of the smallest forms of Allium and a bee magnet.
 The brief video clip shows pollinators on Allium nutans, also known as Siberian Chives, which are a great favourite.
 Often plants are described as "good for pollinators," here is the material evidence which should give you confidence when planting them.

 The Best Alliums for your garden